MarcBarreto/Data-Science/Projects/UK Automatic License Plate Recognition(ALPR) System/readme.md

 # ALPR System for UK Cars

 ## Overview
-This repository contains a Automatic License Plate Recognition (ALPR) system for cars in the United Kingdom.
+This repository contains an Automatic License Plate Recognition (ALPR) system for cars in the United Kingdom.
 The system is capable of detecting and recognizing license plates from images and videos of vehicles.
 It utilizes a deep learning model for license plate detection and recognition.

 ## Contents